 BSc Geography - Spain

 All BSc Geography students take this module which includes a week-long fieldclass in Spain.
 You will be taught research skills in fluvial geomorphology, climatology, slopes, soils and vegetation analysis before undertaking (in small teams) independent research that utilises all these skills.
 This module also comprises a number of non-residential field projects in topics such as geomorphology, meteorology and glaciology.

 The department offers a selection of optional international field class modules at year 3.

 During this field class you will be investigating the fundamental geomorphology of arid environments and the pressures placed on the environment by human activity.
 You will also get the opportunity to explore Death Valley and the wider Mojave Desert environment.

-Our New York field class has always proved popular allowing students to explore themes such as: architecture, space and power, the city and artistic practice, and social identities and practices in one of the world’s most famous cities.
+Our global city field class has always proved popular allowing students to explore themes such as: architecture, space and power, the city and artistic practice, and social identities and practices in one of the world’s most famous cities.
 Previously this field class have visited New York.

 The unique landscape and environment lets students explore process interpretation in an unfamiliar setting, focusing on the physical processes that have shaped the environment and will influence future changes.